libp2p/docs/content/concepts/introduction/protocols/ping.md

 ## What is Ping?

-Ping is a network utility that can be used as a simple liveness check for peers to quickly see if another peer is online and measure RTT.
+ICMP Ping is a network utility that can be used as a simple liveness check for peers to quickly see if another peer is online and measure RTT.

 ## Ping in libp2p